 I love Nian Gao.
 My mom used to pan fried and deep fried it with yam and sweet potato.
 A very oily and fattening food because the batter, yam, sweet potato and Nian Gao absorbed lots of oil during deep frying process.
 However, I really love it to the MAX!
 I rated it as 'the super yummy food'.

-Now back to Singapore home, mom not living with me, no one fried Nian Gao for me and I do not deep fry food with oil.
-So I got to think of ways to cook Nian Gao to fulfill my craving.
+Now back to Singapore home, mom not living with me, no one fried Nian Gao for me.
+So I got to think of ways to cook Nian Gao to satisfy my craving.
 Yeah, some say 'people who loves to eat, can cook too!'
-Lol...
-I started to understand the meaning of it.
+Lol... thats true!

 I made up this recipe by my own.
 I mixed up rice flour and glutinous rice flour, added some sugar and water.
 That's it!
 Goodness I remember to take down the ratio of the flours this time.
 The traditional Nian Gao that I used is very springy in texture, so the 'mochi' coating that I made is less springy (Q Q), just nice to pair with the springy Nian Gao.
 If your Nian Gao is the 'less springy' type, do adjust the flour ratio accordingly to your desired texture.